MartinStevko/matikNaboj/README.md

 ## Base database creation

-Just run `setup\init_database.bat` script.
+Just fill in variables fields `druzinky` (users) and `veduci` (staff) and then run `setup\init_database.bat` script.
 If you don't want to create base database don't forget to make and then apply migrations.
 You can do it by typing:

 ```
 manage.py makemigrations pokemoni